 Components of the Project: Clearly describe the need, delivery method, and evidence base (provide references) for the services as well as anticipated results.
-Describe why this project is nonduplicative, creative or unique.
+Be explicit about the base of evidence and any necessary adaptations for the proposed project.
+Describe why this project is nonduplicative, creative, or unique.
 Clearly demonstrate the ability to provide the proposed service, describe how results will be improved over baseline and the ability to reach the target population.
 Applicants must also clearly describe plans to ensure access to treatment services should cancer be detected.

-Evaluation Strategy: Describe the impact on ultimate outcome measures and interim outcome measures as outlined in Section 2.3.3.
+Evaluation Strategy: A strong commitment to evaluation of the project is required.
+Describe the impact on ultimate outcome measures and interim outcome measures as outlined in Section 2.3.3.
 Describe the plan for outcome measurements, including data collection and management methods, statistical analyses, and anticipated results.
 Evaluation and reporting of outcomes must be headed by a professional who has demonstrated expertise in the field of program evaluation, intervention science, cancer screening, and/or behavioral risk reduction.
 If needed, applicants may want to consider seeking expertise at Texas-based academic cancer centers, schools/programs of public health, prevention research centers, or the like.
 Applicants should budget accordingly for the evaluation activity and should involve that professional during grant application preparation to ensure, among other things, that the evaluation plan is linked to the proposed goals and objectives.